-- Seaweed is actually not a plant.
+- Seaweed is not actually a plant.

 - The fact that seaweed is photosynthetic and looks like a plant doesn't help.
 The same tends to go for other algae, depending on how much there is in one spot.
 The distinction gets blurred even further when you find out that plants evolved from algae...

-- Seaweed are a polyphyletic group; some are plants, some are chromalveolates (such as kelp), and some fall under a phylum without a kingdom, such as the rhodophytes (red algae).
+- Seaweed are a polyphyletic group.
+Some are plants, some are chromalveolates (such as kelp), and some fall under a phylum without a kingdom, such as the rhodophytes (red algae).

 - In general, unless they are anthropomorphic characters, expect most plants, algae and fungi to be treated as objects or scenery.
 They may get a Macguffin or Companion Cube treatment if they are non-anthropomorphic.

 - Mold — Although anyone who's seen food go rotten knows there are several kinds of mold (depending on the color of the rot), no species is known by name.
 Even Penicillium chrysogenum is just known by the antibiotic based from it, penicillin.
 Slime molds and water molds are polyphyletic and consist of several supergroups, none of which fit in the fungi kingdom.

 - Yeast — Also, no species is known by name.
 It's just commonly known as one of two things: A fermentation agent, although there are still several different kinds of species for that, and as whatever species causes yeast infection, which are the species of the genus Candida.

 - Truffle — Again, just the group known, not any species.
 And they are only mentioned when someone is making some kind of fancy meal, or getting ingredients for one.
 Cooking shows will differentiate between black and white truffles.
 The fact that there is more than one type of black truffle (black Périgord truffle being the good one), or even just more than two types of truffles never gets mentioned.
 White truffles are rarer than the Périgords and tend to carry a sort of elitist appeal to them...even more than the elitism that plain old Périgords have.
 Most people can't tell the difference and restaurants have been known to dose the milder white truffles with Périgord oil so the diners taste the distinctive truffle flavor.
 Scams abound with lesser quality black truffles also being dosed in the same manner and sold for obscene prices.

 - Edible mushrooms might be mentioned by name, such as morels or shiitake.
 Poisonous ones are invariably called "toadstools" or just "poisonous mushroom" even though there are an awful lot of mycotoxin-containing species.
 If one is mentioned, it will probably be the destroying angel simply because it has the most badass name ever.
 Not coincidentally it's one of the most toxic and most easily misidentified mushrooms in the wild.
 In Dresden Files book "Grave Peril" Jim Butcher gets it exactly right with his description of how eating a destroying angel will kill you.
 He even gets the antidote spot-on, which is kind of justified.
 Some are ridiculously hard to identify without specialized equipment and even mycologists are known to argue about which are which.
 This is also very culturally dependent.
 East European and Asian cuisine uses a lot more mushrooms than Western or American, so people from the former areas are likely to be able to identify a much longer list of edible species and (if they're the type to go mushroom hunting themselves) to be able to recognize poisonous ones.
-However this can backfire horribly if they move if they move to western countries as several very poisonous varieties native to western countries strongly resemble edible fungi from their original locales.
+However this can backfire horribly if they move if they move to Western countries as several very poisonous varieties native to Western countries strongly resemble edible fungi from their original locales.

 Plants (kingdom Plantae):

 - Pteridophyta (ferns) are never referred to by species...ever.
-There are some 12000 current species and countless others that didn't survive much past the cretaceous period.
+There are some 12,000 current species and countless others that didn't survive much past the Cretaceous.
 You can bet that if a work references ferns at all, they will either have mystical properties, or the story in question will take place during the Cretaceous period or earlier (these two options are not mutually exclusive).
 Bonus (negative) points if anyone makes reference to flowers or seeds of a fern.
 Bonus (positive) points if someone makes reference to fern spores, or mentions a specific species.

 - Holiday specials sometimes refer to "Christmas trees" as if they're a distinct species of tree, not a purpose for which a number of small, densely-branched conifers (mostly pines or firs) are cultivated.